awsdocs/aws-codebuild-user-guide/doc_source/concepts.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/images/arch.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)

 1. As input, you must provide CodeBuild with a build project\.
-A *build project* defines how CodeBuild runs a build\.
-It includes information such as where to get the source code, the build environment to use, the build commands to run, and where to store the build output\.
+A *build project* includes information about how to run a build, including where to get the source code, which build environment to use, which build commands to run, and where to store the build output\.
 A *build environment* represents a combination of operating system, programming language runtime, and tools that CodeBuild uses to run a build\.
 For more information, see:
    + [Create a Build Project](create-project.md)
    + [Build Environment Reference](build-env-ref.md)